Fate really kicked the Bulls in the man region last night.

 At long last.

-After what feels like an entire year of fruitless effort and unending heartbreak, the turbulent ups and downs, the many times when it looked like they might never make it, the Miami cHeat have finally
+After what feels like an entire year of fruitless effort and unending heartbreak, the turbulent ups and downs, the many times when it looked like they might never make it, the Miami cHeat have finally broken through.

 This isn't merely a story.
 It's a saga.
 An odyssey.
 An epic tale of unwavering bravery and endurance in the face of staggering inequity and stunning odds.